digitalmalayali/linkhub-jekyll-theme/README.md

 ```

 ### Adding Instagram/TikTok/YouTube Link-in-bio
 Like Later's link-in-bio feature, you can include external links to your Instagram, TikTok, and other posts by adding the name of social media, the link and image URL/path to [bio.yml](_data/bio.yml) in the [_data](_data) folder.
 You can either upload thumbnails of your Instagram, TikTok and YouTube posts to an image hosting service or create an `images` folder in [assets](assets) and place them there.
 The image size doesn't matter, and it will be displayed similarly to a 3-column Instagram grid.
+Make sure to add the link you'd like to appear first to the top.

 #### `bio.yml`
 ```yml